Kajal4414/Scripts/Winget/README.md

     - #### [Installation Script](./install-firefox.ps1)
       ###### Note: Run PowerShell or Terminal as an administrator (not CMD), then copy and paste the code below and press 'Enter'.
       ```ps1
-      # Set the execution policy to enable running the script only within the current PowerShell session
+      # Set execution policy for this session only
-      Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force
+      Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

       # Run script
       .\install-firefox.ps1